 A new instrument from the void.

-More broadly, it's a deeply configurable audiovisual instrument with a unique sound design space and dazzling live visuals.
+It's a deeply configurable audiovisual instrument with unique sound design and dazzling, meaningful visuals.

 In short: the particles are the instrument.

-PSS builds sounds from scratch, exciting the spectrum to create phase-coherent, loop-stable waveforms.
-Resynthesizing the waveform many times a second enables rich modulation and performance-ready response.
+PSS builds sound from scratch, exciting the spectrum to create a phase-coherent, loop-stable waveform.
+Resynthesizing the waveform many times a second enables rich modulation and stage-ready response.

 Hyphasia is in active development, ready for a dedicated corps of Pathfinders to navigate its changing currents and shape its course.

 Hyphasia is a GPU-native synth.
-It needs a reasonably modern graphics card with Vulkan 1.3 support and at least 2 GiB of VRAM.
+It requires a graphics card with Vulkan 1.3 support and at least 2 GiB of VRAM.
 Additional instances may require additional VRAM.
-Older or integrated GPUs may not have a great time.
+Older or integrated GPUs may be limited.

 Hyphasia will be available in the Apple App Store and DRM-free on itch.io.